Lingoport/Globalyzer-ALM-Integration/README.md

 ## Requirements
 1. Clone this repository to your environment
+2. Download Globalyzer.license file from Globalyzer server, and copy the license file to lingoport directory in your repository.
-2. Modify/Add Lite definition file examples under LiteDefinitionFile directory.
+3. Modify/Add Lite definition file examples under LiteDefinitionFile directory.

      For full configuration instructions, checkout the [Lite Project Definition Files][wiki]

 [wiki]: https://globalyzer.lingoport.net/gzserver/help/referenceLite/project-definition-file-overview.html

-3. If you will use local rule sets, please download Globalzer.license file from Globalyzer server, and copy the license file to lingoport directory.
 4. Fill in all parameters in the config/lingoport_config.sh file.

 ## Configuration